-In the wake of the worldwide financial crisis in 2007, disclosure took on far greater significance and has been continually expanded and extended in the intervening years.
-Since 1 January 2014, the disclosure requirements have been enshrined at the European level in Part Eight of the Capital Requirements Regulation (CRR), meaning that they constitute directly applicable EU law.
+As a result of the international financial crisis of 2007, disclosure has become much more important and has continued to evolve in subsequent years.
+Since 1 January 2014, the disclosure requirements at the European level have been enshrined in part 8 of the Capital requirements Regulation (CRR) and thus directly applicable EU law.

-The Pillar 3 disclosure requirements relate to the following areas:
+In terms of content, the transparency requirements of Pillar 3 relate to the following areas:

 - Scope of the capital rules